 By Zasu Scott Youth Volunteer from Loomis First United Methodist Church I reached a turning point the summer before my sophomore year of high school in 2015.
 It was my fourth time spending a week repairing homes with Sierra Service Project, and it was undeniable that each experience had been transformational for me.
 My experience […] Continue Reading

-This will be our sixth summer in a row serving in the Chiloquin community.
+This will be our seventh summer in a row serving in the Chiloquin community.
 Our work here is open to all community members.
 Based on the 2010 census, 734 people live in Chiloquin.
 Over 33% of the families in Chiloquin live below the poverty line.
 Read about the change in Chiloquin since 2013 from the perspective of a community liaison.

 Members from the Klamath Tribes primarily live in the small town of Chiloquin, 30 miles north of the city of Klamath Falls.
 The Klamath Tribes include Klamath, Modoc, and Yahooskin.
 Our services are open to the entire community.

 For the most part, we work on the homes in the communities we serve.
 The type of work includes roofing, building wheelchair ramps and porches, painting and other general home repairs.
 No construction experience is needed, and you’ll be amazed at all of the work that your youth teams complete!